-Milestone Milestone Work package(s) Expected date Means of number name involved verification
+Milestone Milestone Work package(s) Expected date 1 Means of number name involved verification2

-&lt;sup>1 Measured in months from the project start date (month 1).
+1 Measured in months from the project start date (month 1).

-&lt;sup>2 Show how you will confirm that the milestone has been attained.
+2 Show how you will confirm that the milestone has been attained.
 Refer to indicators if appropriate.
 For example: a laboratory prototype completed and running flawlessly; software released and validated by a user group; field survey complete and data quality validated.